Breyanzi®: A safety profile in 3L+ CLL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1

 • Serious adverse reactions occurred in 60% of patients

-• The most common nonlaboratory adverse reactions (≥20%) were CRS, encephalopathy, fatigue, musculoskeletal pain, nausea, headache, diarrhea, fever, edema, dizziness, coagulopathy, decreased appetite, constipation, dyspnea, tremor, abdominal pain, transaminase elevation, infections (pathogen unspecified), renal failure, cough, delirium
+• The most common nonlaboratory adverse reactions (≥20%) were CRS, encephalopathy, fatigue, musculoskeletal pain, nausea, edema, diarrhea, dyspnea, headache, fever, decreased appetite, constipation, tremor, dizziness, infection with pathogen unspecified, rash, tachycardia, cough, and delirium

 Blood and lymphatic system disorders